-PRO TIP!
-Create your free account to 27 Crags and get one week free access to Fontainebleau topos.
+Create your free account to 27 Crags and get one week free access to the most complete topos of Fontainebleau.

 Cul de Chien is one of a kind area in Fontainebleau.
 The walk is about 15minutes and just before the climbing area you will be surrounded by a massive area filled with sand.
 In the middle of this is a boulder called Le Bilboquet.
 (Unfortunately even though tempting, it is strictly forbidden to climb this boulder.)

 Most of the boulders are low and the landings are flat and sandy.
 This is a perfect place to spend the entire day, either climbing or just chilling in the sand.

 Epreuve de force 5+, P. Viljakainen: Cool topout!

 Presse Citron 6A, A. Forsberg: Scary on the top.

 Le Toit du Cul de Chien 7A, F. Abrahamsson: The classicest of the classics.

 Arabesque 7B+, S. Hermansen: Super beautiful roof with quite technical footwork

 Eclipse 7C, M. Piccolruaz: Perhaps one of the best boulders I've ever climbed!

 This area is only 5 minutes walk from the parking, but it's still rather calm.
 Franchard Sablons contains a big amount of great problems in the whole grade range and the boulders are mostly low with good landings.